Category:150 Quality Management

 This article describes the required file naming convention for all contractor Quality Management documents uploaded to the MoDOT SharePoint site.
 Each file shall begin with the following: ContractNo_JobNo_Date, unless otherwise specified.
 For example: 140221-B01_J3P0001C_YYYYMMDD.
 This consistent file naming practice facilitates file searches and prevents overwriting of existing files if the user has inadvertently navigated to the wrong folder.
 The date format (YYYYMMDD ) ensures the files remain in chronological order.
 When multiple reports of the same file type are created in the same day, add a two digit number to the end of the file name to differentiate (_01, _02, etc.) For example: 140221-B01_J3P0001C_20140608_Traffic_Control_Inspection_Report_01.
 All file name lengths are limited to 75 characters maximum.

 Use an underscore ("_") in place of a space between words if file names have more than one word.
 Capitalize each word of the file name.
 For example: My_File_Name.docx.
 The use of hyphens or dashes to separate words should be avoided.

 Any documentation not listed in this article should follow the established naming convention, with the addition of file descriptions.
 For example: 140221-B01_J3P0001C_20140328_glassbeadcert.pdf.
 The file description should be long enough to identify the content, yet remain within the 75 character limit.

 Following is additional detail on how to organize the QM documents in each of the folders:

 The “Checklists” folder is the required storage location for all inspection checklists.
 The standard inspection checklist forms, shown in the side bar, are pre-named with the correct file description.
-A list of the correct file name for each checklist is available.
+The Required Naming Convention for Checklists, a list of the correct file name for each checklist, is available.
 Use the standard format described above for the naming convention.